 Initially, the “thyristor” method was used.
 Two conclusions were made on the driver.
 By changing the voltage between 0 to 10V, it was possible to control the driver’s power.
 It’s simple: 0V – the light is off, 5V – the lamp works at 50% brightness, 10V – the lamp works at full power.
 Some manufacturers used a range not from 0-10V but from 1-10V, but the principle remained the same.
 This control protocol was named “0-10V”.

 Until now, the “0-10V” protocol all fit.
 But with the development of the lighting industry, lighting requirements for housing have changed.
-A large number of lighting devices began to appear in homes, and more flexible lighting settings were required, and were difficult to solve using the “0-10V” protocol.
-The problem with the “0-10V” protocol is that we can not adjust the level of illumination of each individual luminaire.
+Many lighting devices began to appear in homes, and more flexible lighting settings were required, and were difficult to solve using the “0-10V” protocol.
+The problem with the “0-10V” protocol is that we cannot adjust the level of illumination of each individual luminaire.
 More precisely – we can, but in this case, for each lamp it is needed the controller and its own harness.
-Considering that in a modern house there may be more luminaires and each has to implement different lighting scenarios, the wiring turns into a nightmare.
+Considering that in a modern house there may be more luminaires, and each must implement different lighting scenarios, the wiring turns into a nightmare.
 It is necessary to look for another lighting control system.

 For this, European manufacturers have developed a new protocol – DALI (Digital Addressable Lighting Interface).
 Controllers and actuators – the lighting drivers are connected through a common two-wire bus.
 When the lighting control system is initialized, all lamps receive their personal address from the controllers and execute commands only if they are sent to that address.
 There results a local miniature network.
 Only one device can be connected to 64 devices.
 If this number is not enough, it is possible to connect a DALI controller (router) instead of one of the execution units and obtain another 64 addresses and so on up to the theoretical limit of 12,800 devices.
 The operating voltage on the DALI controller bus is 16V, which makes it possible to install this bus near the power wires and even use two free wires from a power supply cord, because with this operating voltage, the take-up from the power wires does not affects the performance of the DALI bus.